CodeAway/platform/app/README.md

 # Usage
 * For development environment, run the commands `npm run start-dev`.
 * For production environment, run the command `npm run start-prod`.

+Secret tokens in rundevserver.sh.
+Never anything in package.json!